There has been one new case of Covid-19 reported in managed isolation in New Zealand today, the Health Ministry has confirmed.

-There are 68 active cases and the total number of confirmed cases is now 1594.
+The total number of active cases is now 69 and the total number of confirmed cases is 1696.

-There were six new cases of Covid-19 in New Zealand yesterday, including one in the Pakistan cricket squad.
+There were four new cases of Covid-19 in managed isolation reported in New Zealand yesterday, including one in the Pakistan cricket squad.

 - If you have symptoms of the coronavirus, call the NZ Covid-19 Healthline on 0800 358 5453 (+64 9 358 5453 for international SIMs) or call your GP - don't show up at a medical centre